GeirT/beer_lottery/README.markdown

 I could probably have disabled basic auth in development mode but I haven't looked into that.

+If you're on OSX and are using the Pow server, add those settings to your ~/.powconfig file.

 ### Get all gems, and load the database schema
 Then run these commands from the app root